 We’ve dedicated quite a bit of time speaking to the virtues of the RFP process.
 Indeed, if you’re sourcing any complex good or service, running a Request for Proposal, is a great way to gather and evaluate the data the will ultimately support the decision you make.
 While running a comprehensive sourcing event makes sense in many scenarios, there are other situations where price is the overriding criterion.
 If that is the case, and the product/service being sourced is steeped in commodity rather than complexity, you might have a good candidate for a reverse auction.

 When executed properly, reverse auction software can significantly reduce a company’s purchasing cost, while maintaining quality and service levels.
 By leveraging the right tools, you can enjoy a process that is efficient and expedient.
 And we’re not the only ones who think so.
 In fact, reverse auction usage saw a huge spike in 2017.

 Evidently, more and more organizations are recognizing how reverse auctions can drive better business value.
 If you’re not using reverse auctions yet, you may be wondering, “What are they seeing that I’m not?”
-Here are some benefits that will support your efforts to drive adoption of this sourcing technique.
+Here are some benefits that will support your efforts to drive adoption of this reverse auction technique.

 1. Significant cost savings